SMX541/travel-itinerary-chatbot/README.md

 # Travel Itinerary Chatbot

-A travel itinerary chatbot using React and Express that leverages OpenAI to help users plan trips with accommodation, activity, and transportation recommendations.
+A travel itinerary chatbot using React and Express that leverages OpenAI/Groq to help users plan trips with accommodation, activity, and transportation recommendations.

 ## Features
 - Chat-based interface for travel planning